 - Deliverability.
-You need to make sure your emails make it to inboxes.
-Otherwise, the rest of your work is wasted.
+You need to make sure your emails make it to your inboxes.
+Otherwise, the rest of your work is wasted if the email remains undelivered.
 The most reputable ESPs hover around 99% deliverability.

 - Setup.
 Setting up your ESP account should be a painless process.
 Whether you’re uploading a list or designing your first email, you shouldn’t need hours to make it happen.
 The best ESPs are user-friendly and intuitive.

 - Easy to use.
 Managing your email campaigns should be easy.
 If you find it difficult to navigate an ESP, it will only get more complicated as you develop your email program.

 - Reporting.
 Reports should be beautiful and straightforward.
 Make sure to look for analytics integrations and see what reports your ESP offers before signing up.

 - Support.
 An ESP should be easy enough to use without any support, but there will be times when you need a hand.
 It’s important to know that someone will be there for you.